-In the winter of 1885 and the following summer of 1886, Chinese were driven out of the Northwest Territories, in what is now Washington and Oregon State.
-After the gold rush, many of the Chinese driven out of California moved north into the northern territory.
+In the winter of 1885 and the following summer of 1886, the Chinese were driven out of the Northwest Territories, in what is now Washington and Oregon State.
+After the Gold Rush, many of the Chinese driven out of California moved upwards into the Northern territory.

 A violent outbreak in the mining town of Rock Springs, Wyoming occurred on Sept.
 2, 1885.
 See Here’s a Pretty Mess! (in Wyoming).

 In Seattle, Chinese found mining and railroad work.
 As in Wyoming, the Knights of Labor, an organization with a large Catholic membership were visible actors arguing for an eight-hour work day.
 To their credit, they called for an end to child and prison labor exploitation, but they were no friend of the Chinese, a race of people the Knights of Labor deemed inferior, and whose willingness to work at a reduced rate was regarded as unfair competition toward white labor interests.

 Venture capitalists in the mining and railroad knew exactly what they were doing when they recruited the hard-working Chinese to work for less.
 The employers cared little about the reaction of organized labor.
 It is less clear how fully aware the Chinese as pawns to be manipulated by management to break labor union demands.

 As in many other industrial towns, mob-pressure ultimately broke out against Chinese labor, and the frustrations found release through mob violence.
 White workers demanded the Chinese leave.
 Many Chinese fled to the Portland area where they were welcomed and fit in with the foreign trade atmosphere of the city.